 Kanji of the Year Japanese alphabet

 I employed a poetic method called Abecedarian, which is a poem where the first letter of each line or stanza follows sequentially through the alphabet.
-Contemporary poets who have used the abecedarian across whole published collections include Mary Jo Bang, in The Bride of Eand Harryette Mullen, in her fifth book Sleeping with the Dictionary.
+Contemporary poets who used the abecedarian across entire published collections include Mary Jo Bang in The Bride of Eand Harryette Mullen in her fifth book Sleeping with the Dictionary.